Wildlife officials suggest skipping the bird feeder this year - NewsBreak

 For those who do keep backyard flocks, including birds like chickens or turkeys, Roell suggested monitoring how you feed your birds.

 “You would want to make sure your chickens are not associated with any wild bird.
-So if wild birds are able to feed from the same trough or pail that your domestic chickens are, that would be something you’d want to stop right now for the safety of your own birds,” said Roell.Here’s why egg prices are quickly rising
+So if wild birds are able to feed from the same trough or pail that your domestic chickens are, that would be something you’d want to stop right now for the safety of your own birds,” said Roell.Arrest made in triple murder at Coweta County shooting range

 More than 600 wild birds with avian influenza have been detected in 31 states, according to the CDC’s latest data .
 Two cases have also been found at U.S. zoos.